-I can see no difference

-Between a white-skinned polished pate

-Of a corpulent manufacturer of chemics

-Who uses his "superior intelligence"

-To make gases and ammunitions of war,

-For those horrible tortures

-That exceed the wildest nightmares-
+I can see no difference Between a white-skinned polished pate Of a corpulent manufacturer of chemics Who uses his "superior intelligence" To make gases and ammunitions of war, For those horrible tortures That exceed the wildest nightmares-

-Who uses his "superior intelligence"

-For war.
-Who uses his "superior intelligence"

-For war;

-I can see no difference
+Who uses his "superior intelligence" For war: I can see no difference

-Between his white-skinned polished pate

-And the darkest burnt-skinned savage pate

-In an African Jungle,

-Who uses his savage intelligence

-For those horrible tortures

-Of his fellowmen

-For pleasure and revenge.
+Between his white-skinned polished pate And the darkest burnt-skinned savage pate In an African jungle, Who uses his savage intelligence For those horrible tortures Of his fellowmen For pleasure, and revenge.

-I can see no difference

-Between an exploiting employer

-Who works children, women and men

-Under horrible conditions;

-Quickly pressing out their lives;

-I can see no difference

-Between an exploiting employer

-And a venomous serpent

-Who coils about its victims,

-Quickly pressing out their lives.
-Quickly pressing out their lives.
+I can see no difference Between an exploiting employer Who works children, women and men Under horrible conditions, Quickly pressing out their lives; I can see no difference Between an exploiting employer And a venomous serpent Who coils about its victims, Quickly pressing out their lives.

-I can see no difference

-Between a luxury-loving parasite

-Who grabs all he can get for himself,

-Gorging his appetites;

-I can see no difference

-Between a luxury-loving parasite

-And the greediest gorging swine

-Wallowing in his filth.
+I can see no difference Between a luxury-loving parasite Who grabs all he can get for himself, Gorging his appetites; I can see no difference Between a luxury-loving parasite And the greediest gorging swine Wallowing in his filth.